-Fuel switching from fossil fuels to green hydrogen could offerbe a long-term zero-carbon alternative for industrial processes and could eliminate GHG emissions from gas combustion in higher-temperature process heating (>800° Celsius or (greater than 1,472° Fahrenheit F or 800° C) which is technically and economically challenging for direct electrification.
+Fuel switching from fossil fuels to green hydrogen could be a long-term zero-carbon alternative for industrial processes and could eliminate GHG emissions from gas combustion in higher-temperature process heating (greater than 1,472° F or 800° C) which is technically and economically challenging for direct electrification.
 Production and use of green hydrogen for industrial applications in lieu of direct electrification can reduce the burden on electric ratepayers by reducing the need for investments in transmission and distribution infrastructure and improving grid reliability.
-These opportunities were highlighted by Patrick O'Shei (New York State Energy Research & Development Agency) and Michael Yee (Southern California Gas Company-[SoCalGas]) at the August 3, 2021, IEPR workshop.376
+These opportunities were highlighted by Patrick O'Shei (New York State Energy Research & Development Agency) and Michael Yee (Southern California Gas Company) at the August 3, 2021, IEPR workshop.